Wednesday compline will continue, but other online daily prayer services will be taking a break from July through August.

 Christians in the Anglican tradition have a long tradition of observing regular times of prayer called the Office.
 There are three main Offices, corresponding with different times of day: Morning Prayer, Evening Prayer and Night Prayer, and people often choose to observe one or more of these regularly each day.

-You can join us in prayer online each weekday morning at 8.15am on Zoom, on Thursdays at midday and on Monday and Wednesday evenings at 9pm.
+You can join us in prayer online each weekday morning at 8.15am on Zoom, on Thursdays at midday and on Wednesday evenings at 9pm.
 The liturgy booklets for Compline are available here.
 To receive a zoom invitation, please email: email@example.com

 You can pray the Office online.
 It is updated four times each day.
 Even when we pray the Office in solitude we do not do so alone; we are joining with other Christians praying all over the world.
 The Diocese of St Andrews, Dunkeld and Dunblane also publishes a prayer diary containing daily suggestions of people, places and concerns about which to pray.
 It can be viewed here.